pc0ln/portfolio/README.md

 # Personal Portfolio Site
 This is the code to my personal portfolio site.
-I used nextjs and implimented the github api to update the project page and sendgrid api to send mail for my contact form.
+I used nextjs, tailwindcss, github api, and sendgrid api.